 If a Canadian corporation is not controlled by US persons, but that particular US tax taxpayer does have an interest in the corporation, the 5471 is still required to be filed, just with less forms and calculations.

-To add a further note to the 8621 discussion above.
+To add a further note to the 8621 discussion below.
 If a Canadian corporation is considered a CFC it will not also be considered a PFIC, and therefore will only be required to file form 5471 and not form 8621.

 IMPORTANT NOTE: the 5471 discussion above is very general in nature and does not take into account all the complexities of CFCs or PFICs.
 If you are a US citizen that has an interest in a non-US private company please reach out to a cross-border tax professional for advice.

 Form 6251 – This form calculates whether a taxpayer will be subject to Alternative Minimum Tax (AMT).
 The purpose of AMT is to ensure taxpayer pay a minimum level of tax on their tax returns when in certain years, due to large deductions or low rate income.
 For example, if a taxpayer’s regular rate of tax on income is 15% and the calculation AMT rate is 20%, the taxpayers additional AMT will be 5%.
 Essentially their overall (minimum) tax rate would be 20%.

 Form 8275 – Often we are required to disclose certain items or positions on tax returns that may not be obvious to the IRS.
 This is especially true for cross-border tax returns.
 These positions are disclosed on form 8275 and include the specific IRS code and regulation section discussed.